christianvriens/raycast-devtoolkit/README.md

 3. **Auto-Copy**: Results automatically copy to clipboard
 4. **CLI Access**: Python tools work standalone too!

+### Install from local code (developer)

+If you want to run this toolkit from your local copy (for development or testing), you can tell Raycast to load extensions from a local directory:

+- Open Raycast and go to Preferences (⌘ ,).
+- Find the Extensions / Developer settings and choose the option to add an "Application Directory" (or similar) for local extensions.
+- Select the folder where this repository is checked out (for example: `/path/to/devtoolkit`).
+- Raycast will load extensions found in that directory.
+You may need to restart Raycast or use the Developer → Reload Extensions command for changes to appear.

+This lets you iterate on TypeScript plugins locally and use the bundled Python tools from `python-tools/` without publishing the extension.

 ## 🛠 Available Tools

 | Tool | Description | Categories |